75 years and counting

 For Nadine, account management is all about building strong relationships.
 In her 15+ years in the ag industry, Nadine has worked to make sure that collaborative communication and transparency brings value to every client project.
 As part of her training, she has earned a Canadian Association Executive designation from the Canadian Society of Association Executives and graduated from the Advanced Agricultural Leadership Program.
 At AdFarm, Nadine’s marketing experience and problem-solving skills ensure that every one of her client’s marketing initiatives is well planned and successfully executed from start to finish.

-As the PR & Content Lead for Canada, Melissa has helped re-define what it means for agriculture to engage with consumers and companies alike—from her ground-breaking work supporting Nutrien’s Premium Fertilizer Technologies portfolio to the award-winning Life’s Simple Ingredient campaign by Alberta Wheat, she is passionate about providing clients with progressive strategies that deliver measurable results.
-Holding certifications in social media marketing and social advertising, Melissa is one of AdFarm’s go-to resources for social media projects.
+Melissa has helped AdFarm re-define what it means for agriculture to engage with consumers and companies alike.
+From her ground-breaking work supporting Nutrien’s Premium Fertilizer Technologies portfolio to the award-winning Life’s Simple Ingredient campaign by Alberta Wheat, she is passionate about providing clients with progressive strategies that deliver measurable results.
+With numerous certifications in social media marketing and social advertising, Melissa is AdFarm’s top resource for social media insights and a key part of our online initiatives for all our clients and their prospective customers.